 Before they decide on the terms of your loan, lenders want to know two things about you: your ability to repay the loan, and if you are willing to pay it back.
 To assess your ability to repay, they assess your debt-to-income ratio.
 To assess your willingness to repay, they use your credit score.

-The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 Your FICO score ranges from 350 (high risk) to 850 (low risk).
-For details on FICO, read more here.
+You can find out more on FICO here.

-Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
-Your score is calculated wtih both positive and negative information in your credit report.
-Late payments count against you, but a record of paying on time will improve it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scores.
+Your score comes from both the good and the bad of your credit report.
+Late payments lower your score, but consistently making future payments on time will improve your score.

-To get a credit score, you must have an active credit account with at least six months of payment history.
-This history ensures that there is sufficient information in your report to calculate an accurate score.
-Some people don't have a long enough credit history to get a credit score.
-They should build up a credit history before they apply for a loan.
+To get a credit score, you must have an active credit account with six months of payment history.
+This history ensures that there is sufficient information in your report to assign a score.
+Some folks don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply for a loan.

-Harbor View Lending* a DBA of Megastar Financial can answer your questions about credit reporting.
-Give us a call at (207) 571-8034.
+At Harbor View Lending* a DBA of Megastar Financial, we answer questions about Credit reports every day.
+Call us: (207) 571-8034.